-Common Fertility Myths You Should Know
+Common Infertility Myths You Should Know

-There are a lot of myths related to getting pregnant, and even well-meaning friends and fellow moms can perpetuate misconceptions
+There are a lot of myths related to getting pregnant, and even well-meaning friends and fellow moms can perpetuate misconceptions.

 Here are some common infertility myths and what you really need to know.